 Then, there were/are my friends.
 My closest friends weren’t scared of me and my depression.
 They did not shame me.
 Instead, they gave me the time and space I needed to heal.
 They prayed for me, sent me cards, texted me, waited until I had enough strength to talk on the phone or visit in person.
 They kept telling me they loved me, even in my darkest, most desperate place.
 When I lacked faith, they held it for me.

 Then, there’s my doctor.
 She calmly and kindly suggested I never try to go off antidepressants again.
 She told me she’d remind me of the “hell” I’d descended into if ever I should think to give no medication a go again.
 Given that this was my third try in twenty years and given how horribly sick I became, I needed no convincing.

 THE STIGMA OF DEPRESSION NEEDS TO END

 Being dependent on medication is a humbling way for me to be dependent on God—on His provision—and not to judge how He provides, regardless of what some others in this world might think, especially about those of us who struggle with clinical depression.
 Especially Christians.
 Sadly, there’s still a stigma of depression and mental illness of all kinds in the world and in our Christian communities.
 More sadly, this is the main reason only a third of people with serious depression and/or anxiety ever seek treatment.
 Even more sadly, not seeking treatment is the reason depression and suicide are at an all time high, not only in our country but in the world.

 My hope in writing today is to put myself out there as an example and say that depression (and all mental illnesses) are illnesses.

 People with cancer aren’t crazy.
 People with diabetes aren’t crazy.
-People will paralysis aren’t crazy.
+And people will paralysis aren’t crazy.
 We who have depression or bipolar or anxiety disorders aren’t crazy.
 We’re sick and in need of good treatment, both medically and relationally.

 MEDICATION CAN BE GOD’S PROVISION: REMOVE THE STIGMA